Daniel Dunklin: Governorship

-The Mormon issue
+The Latter-day Saint issue

 One area of controversy during Dunklin's administration was the treatment of Mormon settlers in the state.
 In 1831, Joseph Smith had established an outpost of the Church of Christ (Latter Day Saints) in Jackson County, Missouri, stating that the City of Zion would be established there near the town of Independence.
 Alarmed at the large influx of new residents and fearful of losing political influence, a series of vigilante incidents by non-Mormons led to the forced expulsion of the Mormon pilgrims to nearby Clay County, Missouri in 1833.
 Smith petitioned Governor Dunklin for assistance in the matter.
 However Dunklin suggested that the Mormons seek redress to their issues in the court system., stating in an October 1833 letter "make a trial of the efficacy of the laws; the judge of your circuit is a conservator of the peace.
 If an affidavit is made before him by any of you, that your lives are threatened and you believe them in danger, it would be his duty to have the offenders apprehended and bind them to keep peace."
 The perception of a promise from Dunklin, to provide armed support from state troops (in restoring the Mormons to their lands in Jackson County), played a role in the plans of Zion's Camp.
 The Mormon issue would continue to be a problem in Missouri politics for Dunklin's successor, Lilburn Boggs, until Boggs issued Missouri Executive Order 44 the so-called "Extermination Order".

 Governor Daniel Dunklin resigned his position in the summer of 1836, having been granted a Federal appointment by President Andrew Jackson as Surveyor General for Missouri and Illinois.
 In that position over the next four years he surveyed nearly all counties in the state below the Missouri River.
 In 1843 he would again be involved with surveying, serving on a commission to settle the Missouri-Arkansas border.